Hypsiglena torquata: Description

 Total length is 12–26 in (30–66 cm).
 It is pale gray, light brown, or beige in color, with dark grey or brown blotches on the back and sides.
 The night snake's head is rather flat and triangular-shaped and usually has a pair of dark brown blotches on the neck.
 It also has a black or dark brown bar behind the eyes that contrasts against the white or pale gray upper labial scales.
 It has prominent eyes with vertical pupils.
 The belly is white or yellowish.
 Females are usually longer and heavier than males.

 Venom

 Although the night snake poses no threat to humans, it is slightly venomous and uses this venom to subdue its prey.

 Distribution and habitat

 The night snake is endemic to Mexico.
 Not much is known as far as population densities and exact range due to the highly cryptic nature of the night snake.

+The species has also been reported in the Okanagan Valley of British Columbia, Canada since 1980, albeit quite rarely with only about 20 known sightings.